Installing Oh-My-Zsh on Debian-Based Systems

 $ sh -c "$(wget https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"

-When the installation script finishes the command prompt is probably different from before.
+After the installation script finishes, the command prompt may look different.
 It means Oh-My-Zsh was successfully installed.
-If the prompt looks too minimalistic for you, don’t panic.
-Oh-My-Zsh accepts themes and this is just the default one: robbyrussell.
-To change it, go to the home folder, edit the hidden file .zshrc
+If the prompt looks too minimalistic, don’t panic.
+Oh-My-Zsh accepts themes, and this is just the default one: robbyrussell.
+To change it, go to the home folder, edit the hidden file .zshrc, and change the variable ZSH_THEME to bureau, which is my favourite theme:

 $ cd ~